-One of Rome's great unheralded museums, this is a fabulous treasure trove of classical art.
-The ground and 1st floors are devoted to sculpture with some breathtaking pieces – check out the Pugile (Boxer), a 2nd-century-BC Greek bronze; the graceful 2nd-century-BC Ermafrodite dormiente (Sleeping Hermaphrodite); and the idealised Il discobolo (Discus Thrower).
-It's the magnificent and vibrantly coloured frescoes on the 2nd floor, however, that are the undisputed highlight.
+One of Rome's pre-eminent museums, this treasure trove of classical art is a must-see when you're in the city.
+The ground and 1st floors are devoted to sculpture, with some breathtaking pieces – don't miss The Boxer, a 2nd-century-BC Greek bronze excavated on the Quirinale Hill in 1885, and the Dying Niobid, a 4th-century-BC Greek marble statue.
+But it's the magnificent and vibrantly coloured Villa Livia and Villa Farnesia frescoes on the 2nd floor that are the undisputed highlight.

-These vibrantly coloured panels were originally used as interior decor and provide a vivid picture of the inside of a grand ancient Roman villa.
-There are intimate cubicula (bedroom) frescoes focusing on nature, mythology, domestic and erotic life; and delicate landscape paintings from a dark-painted winter triclinium.
+The frescoes, which adorned the interior walls of the villas, provide a vivid picture of what a grand ancient Roman villa would have looked like.
+There are intimate cubicula (bedroom) frescoes focusing on nature, mythology, domestic and erotic life, and delicate landscape paintings from a dark-painted winter triclinium (living and dining area).

 The 2nd floor also features some exquisitely fine floor mosaics and rare inlay work.
 That these mosaics carpeted the floors of plush villas of aristocratic Romans in the 13th and 14th centuries is really quite extraordinary.